lslwong/portfolio/README.md

 ✍️ On the consumer side, jobseeking is a long-cycle, non-incentivizable consumer behaviour that requires significant brand trust.
 We chose to focus on building a brand narrative combining relatable everyday career struggles and practical jobseeking advice and solutions, led by social media channels, to reach our audiences at every point of their daily working experiences.

-## Overall Platform Results (2 year tenure as Head oF Strategy / Marketing)
+## Overall Platform Results (2 year tenure as Head of Strategy & Marketing)

 | Metric | Before | Now |
 |---|---|---|